IGOR MITORAJ (1944-2014)

 Modelling is often a transitional phase in the development of a sculpture.
 Models in clay or wax, which are soft materials, are usually cast in harder materials like bronze, plaster or reinforced plastics to give them a more durable finish.
 Good casting can give a perfect reproduction of the surface of the original model.

-In our detail of Rodin's 'Call to Arms', which was originally modelled in clay before it was cast in bronze, you can see the vitality and physicality of the artist at work in the energetic imprints of his fingers and hands as he pushes and pulls the clay over surface of the sculpture.
+In our detail of 'Call to Arms' by Auguste Rodin, which was originally modelled in clay before it was cast in bronze, you can see the vitality and physicality of the artist at work in the energetic imprints of his fingers and hands as he pushes and pulls the clay over surface of the sculpture.

 AUGUSTE RODIN (1840-1917)

 Call to Arms, 1878 (Cast Bronze)